I decided to head to the Casino last night to get a little practice on the live scene before I head out to Panama.

 The man to my left (didn’t catch his name) had a bit too much to drink.
 Mumbling in his thick Liverpudlian accent ‘I’ve got a boner’ after seeing his cards every hand was somewhat amusing to the rest of us, but I think most saw him as an opportunity to win some money as he didn’t seem to know what he was doing.
 The morality of this is dubious at best, but its up to the Casino to determine if customers are fit enough to play, not the other players at the table.

-Guy to the right of me straddles the big blind to £4 as I look down at my cards to see the beautiful site of AA.
+Guy to the right of me straddles the big blind to £4 as I look down at my cards to see the beautiful sight of AA.
 We are now 9-handed and I raise to £12 UTG.
 The Liverpudlian next to me looks at his cards and for the 14th time declares ‘I have a boner’ and calls my £12.
 Who knows if he did have a boner, but I sure did.

 Straddler calls and we are 3-way to the flop.